-In the field of Gender and Sexual Rights, Hivos has a long and remarkable history.
-We were one of the first organisations that campaigned for sexual rights, including lesbians, gays, bisexuals and transgenders (LGBTs), but also men who have sex with men (MSM) without considering themselves to be homosexual.
-In the field of women’s rights, we have been supporting women all over the world to organise themselves and become a countervailing power in their societies.
+Hivos has a long and remarkable history in the field of Gender and Sexual Rights.
+We were one of the first organisations that campaigned for sexual rights, including lesbians, gays, bisexuals, transgenders, intersexuals (LGBTIs), but also men who have sex with men (MSM) without considering themselves homosexual.
+In the field of women’s rights, we have been supporting women all over the world to organise and become a countervailing power in their societies.
 In both domains, we seek new ways to bring about change in people’s mindsets.
 Knowledge generation has been one of our strategies to constantly work at the forefront of developments.

-We have brought together activists, academics and social change practitioners from the global south and north, and partnered with knowledge institutions at the global, national and local level.
-In 2011, we organised the first African Same-Sex Sexualities and Gender Diversity Conference, bringing together eighty activists and academics from across the continent to share their research in the advancement of health, rights, well-being and acceptance of LGBTI Africans.
-The conference was organised in close collaboration with the Human Sciences Research Centre (HSRC, South Africa) and Columbia University (USA).
-Results of the conference were published in the academic journal “Culture, Health and Sexuality”.
-In 2014, Hivos and partners went a step further by not only organising the second edition of the African Same-Sex Sexualities and Gender Diversity Conference – bringing together 60 activists and academics – but also by publishing its own volume, called “Boldly Queer – African perspectives on Same-Sex Sexualities and Gender Diversity”.
+We have brought together activists, academics and social change practitioners from all over the world, and partnered with knowledge institutions at the global, national and local level.
+For instance, Hivos and partners organised the second edition of the African Same-Sex Sexualities and Gender Diversity Conference, bringing together 60 activists and academics, which published “Boldly Queer – African perspectives on Same-Sex Sexualities and Gender Diversity”.
 The book, edited and funded by Hivos, is a colorful collection of African narratives on same-sex sexualities through stories, essays, articles and photography written by African scholars, journalists and activists.

-More recent knowledge work on gender issues originates from our Women on the Frontline programme, that aims to work towards the full and equal participation of women in transforming societies, by strengthening women’s organisations in Syria, Iraq, Libya, Bahrain, Yemen, Egypt and Tunisia.
-Among others, the programme has produced a toolkit for women’s rights activists and is undertaking research on the role of women’s organisations in the prevention of violent extremism.
+More recent knowledge work on gender issues originates from our Women on the Frontline programme.
+It aims for the full and equal participation of women in the Middle East and North Africa by strengthening women’s organisations in Syria, Iraq, Libya, Bahrain, Yemen, Egypt and Tunisia.
+Among others, the programme has produced a storytelling toolkit for women’s rights activists and is undertaking research on the role of women’s organisations in the prevention of violent extremism.